 A Coal Gas Indicator

 This Indicator was used to test the percentage of coal gas in areas where there may have been a build up wherever coal was burned or stored in confined places or coal gas escapes.
-It worked on the same principle as a Barometer, there is a thin metal diaphram inside the body to which a small rod is connected and attached to a spring which in turn is connected to the dial hand.
-The slightest inbalance in the atmospheric pressure bends the diaphram which imparts a strain on the rod and spring, which results in the dial hand moving and giving a reading.
+It worked on the same principle as a Barometer, there is a thin metal diaphragm inside the body to which a small rod is connected and attached to a spring which in turn is connected to the dial hand.
+The slightest imbalance in the atmospheric pressure bends the diaphragm which imparts a strain on the rod and spring, which results in the dial hand moving and giving a reading.

 There were many uses for this indicator apart from the colliery use, it was used in Coke Works, Coal Gas Works, Coal Bunkers and also on board Cargo Ships that transported coal around the World.
 In the Ephemera section on this site there is a Coal Shipment receipt from the Powell`s Coal Company for a cargo of coal transported on the Sister Ann ship.
-There is a warning printed on the bottom of the receipt which states “A caution to Captains and Officers of Vessells loading Coal – not to close the hatches immediately after loading coal so that the explosive gas can escape and no light be permitted in the hold until a free circulation of air has been established” These indicators had a wide range of uses.
+There is a warning printed on the bottom of the receipt which states “A caution to Captains and Officers of Vessels loading Coal – not to close the hatches immediately after loading coal so that the explosive gas can escape and no light be permitted in the hold until a free circulation of air has been established” These indicators had a wide range of uses.